Food Glorious Food

 The Chain Locker – Quay Street, Falmouth.
 TR11 3HH. teleohone: 01326 311085

-There are many more amazing pubs and restaurants here in Falmouth and the surrounding area so why not take a walk around the town and pop in to a restaurant that takes your fancy and book a table for dinner and pre dinner speciality gin and tonics at the renowned Dollies Tea Room and Wine Bar in the High Street.
+There are lots of amazing pubs and restaurants here in Falmouth and the surrounding area.
+So why not take a stroll into town and pop in to a restaurant that takes your fancy, book a table for dinner and then head for a tipple or two before your table reservation at the great fun and quirky Dollies Tea Room and Wine Bar in the High Street.
+They have over 100 gins to choose from as well as other beverages served in the most original setting and if you wish from a tea pot!
+Mothers ruin!

 Dollies Tea Room & Wine Bar – 21 Church Street, Falmouth.
 TR11 3EG.
 Telephone: 01326 218480